ess-dmsc-dram/documents/nicos/ess-nicos-roadmap.md

 Instrument integration
 ----------------------
  - tool for driving forward all of the above
- - Setup for simple instrument (my suggestion is MAGIC - relatively little hardware)
+ - Setup for simple instrument
+    * One possibility is MAGIC - relatively little hardware
+    * Another possibility could be using the AMOR simulation provided by PSI, also little hardware
- - Create simulated hardware (either NICOS or further down)
+ - Create simulated hardware if necessary (either NICOS or further down)
  - Leave out data acquisition until interfaces are clear (see above)
  - Work with instrument team on setup, workflows, potentially UI
  - will help uncover open questions